dianichj/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.md

 # Visual Inspection of TIFF Images

 Not all tools can handle all image formats.
 Especially proprietary microscope image formats should be converted to TIFF ([supported formats](https://docs.openmicroscopy.org/bio-formats/5.7.1/supported-formats.html)).
-TIFF images can now be previewed directly in Galaxy, without needing an external viewer.
+TIFF images can be visually inspected directly within Galaxy.

 > <hands-on-title>Visual Inspection of TIFF Images</hands-on-title>
 >